• Skip to primary navigation

 In the future, as your child goes to school and grows older, you may also need a lawyer.
 Your child may face discrimination, denial of special education services, or denial of government benefits.

 Your most immediate need is for a lawyer to file a medical malpractice lawsuit to fight for justice and compensation for your child.
-You may also need a lawyer for several other reasons you can’t even imagine right now.
+You may also need a lawyer for several reasons you can’t imagine right now.

 • Filing a medical malpractice lawsuit